-- (3) Located 370 km west of Sydney, New South Wales, Australia, Flemington is in a politically stable and mining-friendly jurisdiction.
+- (3) Flemington Located 370 km west of Sydney, New South Wales, Australia, Flemington is in a politically stable and mining-friendly jurisdiction.
 The large-scale nickel cobalt deposit represents an important undeveloped source of cobalt and nickel.
-The project is currently under option by Australian Mines Ltd. The Flemington Royalty is a life-of-mine 1.5% GRR. - (4) Located 500 km north-west of Sydney, New South Wales, Australia, Nyngan is in a politically stable and mining-friendly jurisdiction.
+The project is currently under option by Australian Mines Ltd. The Flemington Royalty is a life-of-mine 1.5% GRR. - (4) Nyngan Located 500 km north-west of Sydney, New South Wales, Australia, Nyngan is in a politically stable and mining-friendly jurisdiction.
 Nyngan is fully permitted and construction ready and is the world's first scandium-only mine development project.
 It is 100% owned by Scandium International Mining.
-The Nyngan Royalty is a life-of-mine 1.7% GRR. - (5) Two separate mineral properties to which a Co NSR applies. - (6) During the year ended December 31, 2020, the Company recorded an impairment of \$571,081 against the royalties on the Professor & Waldman, Triangle and Rusty Lake Properties.
+The Nyngan Royalty is a life-of-mine 1.7% GRR. - (5) Two separate mineral properties to which a Co NSR applies. - (6) During the year ended December 31, 2020, the Company recorded an impairment of \$571,081 against the royalties on the Professor & Waldman, Triangle and Rusty Lake Properties. - (7) On September 20, 2021, the Company received notice from the owner of the Triangle Property mining claim that they have decided to forgo further exploration of the project.